Cuauhtémoc Cárdenas: Foundation of PRD

+Departure from PRD

 On 25 November 2014, Cárdenas announced that he was leaving the PRD.
-He had been a longtime senior member of the PRD, and was considered the 'moral leader' of this party.
-Many in Mexico see his departure from the PRD as a product of the party's internal fighting and mounting identity crisis.
+He had been a longtime senior member of the PRD, and was considered the 'moral leader' of the party.
+Many in Mexico saw his departure from the PRD as a product of the party's internal fighting and mounting identity crisis.

 Personal life

-Cárdenas Solórzano was reported to test positive for COVID-19 on 12 September 2020.
+Cárdenas Solórzano was reported to have tested positive for COVID-19 on 12 September 2020.